apache/nuttx/configs/sama5d4-ek/README.txt

     2014-9-4: The kernel works up to the point where the nsh 'init' is started from the file system then fails.
 This is good, however, because I do not yet have the file system in place yet.
+    2014-9-4: I am seeing HSMCI read() failures while loading the ELF image from the SD card.
+This seems odd since I have never seen other read() failures with HSMCI (and, hence, this may be some issue unique to this configuration).
+In any a event, this has stopped testing for the moment.

   nsh: